 Based on the motto "Never say 'no'," the Kaga Electronics Group has been expanding its business domain from parts procurement to kit-parts sales and even contract production, planning and development, and maintenance services, while enhancing the lineup of products to meet customer needs.
-The origins of our strength of the Company, lies in this customer
+The origins of our global "one-stop service system," an enduring strength of the Company, lies in this customer first approach.